 We've found that effects with both segmentation and the face tracker don't perform well.
 It's best to avoid using these capabilities in the same effect.

-If there are no 3D objects in your segmentation effect, you can remove the ambient and directional light that are included in Spark AR Studio projects by default.
+If there are no 3D objects in your segmentation effect, you can remove the ambient and directional light from the Scene panel.
+These lights are included in Spark AR Studio projects by default to provide realistic lighting to 3D objects.